A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition: Introduction

 \begin{remark} We refer to condition \eqref{KL_y} as a local KL condition because the associated KL inequality holds only on a level set of the variable $y$, which may vary with $x$.
 This condition is significantly weaker than the global KL condition imposed in the literature~\cite{li2025nonsmooth, zheng2025doubly, zheng2023universal}, where the KL inequality is required to hold for all $y$.
 In contrast to the global KL condition, the local KL condition applies to a broader class of minimax problems.
-For example, the minimax problem in Example~\eqref{example} satisfies the local KL condition but not the global one.
 However, the local KL condition introduces new analytical challenges.
-In particular, as an optimization algorithm progresses toward a stationary point of problem~\eqref{intro_problem}, the region over which the KL condition is valid may shrink, leading to a more intricate and potentially ill-conditioned landscape.
+In particular, as an optimization algorithm progresses toward a stationary point of problem~\eqref{intro_problem}, the region in which the KL condition holds may shrink, leading to a more intricate and potentially ill-conditioned landscape.
 As a result, addressing problem~\eqref{intro_problem} under the local KL condition requires substantially different algorithmic design and analysis. \end{remark}

+We conclude this subsection with an example of a minimax problem that satisfies the local KL condition in Assumption~\ref{ass:Lip_Smo_KL}(iii), but not the global KL condition (which requires the KL inequality to hold for all $y \in \cY$).
+This example demonstrates that the local KL condition applies to a broader class of minimax problems.
+Moreover, it illustrates that the size of the level set associated with the local KL condition depends on the outer variable $x$ and shrinks as $x$ approaches a stationary point of $\Psi$.